 So we see that they could not enter in because of unbelief.
 He 3:19

 Christians need catalysts to come along to warn us of the peril we face by ignoring divine doctrine.

-We need to accept Jude’s writing as a catalyst of warning against falling into false doctrine.
+We need to accept Jude’s writing as a catalyst for warning against falling into false doctrine.
 For example, almost no one warns today of the dangerous doctrines of the left-leaning Emergent Church.
 Sincerity replaces truth because no one can be sure of truth anymore.
 Once we transfer our value system to something other than God’s values, then we open ourselves to divine discipline.
-By the time the Judges came along, rejection of God’s values became the order of the day.
+By the time the Judges came along, rejection of God’s values had become the order of the day.
 Then a pattern of apostasy penetrated itself into their way of life.

-All apostasy ultimately comes down to rejection of the authority of God’s Word.
+All apostasy ultimately comes down to a rejection of the authority of God’s Word.
 Unbelief among Christians is an ugly subject, but so is cancer.
 There are times when it is necessary to expose the lurid reality.
 This is a reality we must face, for disaster for the church lies ahead.
 We do not deal with this subject by sweeping it under the rug and pretending that it does not exist.
 We cannot hope that false teaching will just go away.